victoryosiobe/kingchop/README.md

 **Default**: false.

-**Purpose**: when text is passed in, with standard methods, you may want to know if any operations were done.
+**Purpose**: when text is passed in, with standard methods, you may want to know if any operations were done on it by Kingchop.

 **More**: it returns the output of Kingchop in object form.
 It only returns 2 properties in object form: value, and status. `{value: 'is whatever was processed by Kingchop', status: true or false (if anything was done, 'true', if not, 'false')}`.